kunle12/lurawi/docs/LurawiDevCycle.md

 }
 ```

-If you will create new custom function scripts, create a ```custom``` subdirectory under the project directory.
+If custom function scripts are required, create a `custom` subdirectory within the project directory.

-## Step 2.
-Create dev container and run development environment
+## 2. Create Dev Container and Run Development Environment

-Start Visual Studio Code app and open folder ```lurawi_example```.
-Reopen in container as prompted by VS code.
-(NOTE: If VS code is taking very long to open dev container, you can close the window and try it again to open the folder in a new VS code window).
+Open the `lurawi_example` folder in Visual Studio Code.
+When prompted, reopen the folder in the development container.
+(If the dev container takes an extended period to open, close the window and try again.)

-Open a new terminal under VS code dev container: set environment variables ```PROJECT_NAME``` and ```PROJECT_ACCESS_KEY``` and run ```lurawi dev```.
+Within the VS Code dev container, open a new terminal.
+Set the `PROJECT_NAME` and `PROJECT_ACCESS_KEY` environment variables, then execute `lurawi dev`.

-Open browser to localhost:3031 as prompted by VS code.
-You should have two following windows opened on your desktop:
+Access `localhost:3031` in your browser, as prompted by VS Code.
+You should observe two windows open on your desktop:

 <figure>
     <img src="images/run_service.png"
-         alt="run development environment" width="600px"
+         alt="Running Development Environment" width="600px"
          style="display: block; margin: 0 auto"/>
-    <figcaption>Fig. 1 Running develop environment.</figcaption>
+    <figcaption>Figure 1: Running the Development Environment.</figcaption>
 </figure>

-Start building the workflow in the visual editor.
-We have prepared the workflow [lurawi_example.xml](./lurawi_example.xml) so you can load into the visual editor, replacing the model ```qwen3``` in invoke_llm ActionLet with a working LLM model assigned to the project.
-Dispatch the workflow to the server, test the workflow by sending the following payload to ```http://localhost:8081/lurawi_example/message``` from a REST API test app.
+Begin constructing your workflow in the visual editor.
+A pre-configured workflow, `lurawi_example.xml`, is provided for loading into the editor.
+Ensure you replace the `qwen3` model in the `invoke_llm` ActionLet with an operational LLM model assigned to your project.
+Dispatch the workflow to the server, then test it by sending the following payload to `http://localhost:8081/lurawi_example/message` using a REST API client:

 ```json
 {